Saginaw Valley State University's Literacy Center is offering reading, writing and math tutoring for students from kindergarten age to adult learners.

 Saginaw Valley State University, three local K-12 school districts and a high school in China are orchestrating a student and teacher exchange program in hopes of learning from each other's educational systems.

 The highly competitive scholarship will cover $200,000 to $300,000 of Logan Schuiteman's costs in dental school.

-Saginaw Valley State University will host an international conference on business sustainability Tuesday, Sept.
-23 through Friday, Sept.
+Saginaw Valley State University is co-hosting an international conference on business sustainability Wednesday, Sept.
+24 through Friday, Sept.
 26. SVSU’s College of Business and Management is partnering with Shri Ram College of Commerce, the renowned business school of the University of Delhi, India in organizing this conference on SVSU’s campus.